yitu-opensource/T2T-ViT/README.md

 ## Reference
 If you find this repo useful, please consider citing:
 ```
-@article{yuan2021tokens,
-  title={Tokens-to-token vit: Training vision transformers from scratch on imagenet},
+@InProceedings{Yuan_2021_ICCV,
-  author={Yuan, Li and Chen, Yunpeng and Wang, Tao and Yu, Weihao and Shi, Yujun and Tay, Francis EH and Feng, Jiashi and Yan, Shuicheng},
+    author    = {Yuan, Li and Chen, Yunpeng and Wang, Tao and Yu, Weihao and Shi, Yujun and Jiang, Zi-Hang and Tay, Francis E.H. and Feng, Jiashi and Yan, Shuicheng},
-  journal={arXiv preprint arXiv:2101.11986},
-  year={2021}
+    title     = {Tokens-to-Token ViT: Training Vision Transformers From Scratch on ImageNet},
+    booktitle = {Proceedings of the IEEE/CVF International Conference on Computer Vision (ICCV)},
+    month     = {October},
+    year      = {2021},
+    pages     = {558-567}
 }
 ```